mrcavalcanti/mosaicoo/docs/sources/alerting/fundamentals/evaluate-grafana-alerts.md

 ## Alerting on numeric data

 Among certain data sources numeric data that is not time series can be directly alerted on, or passed into Server Side Expressions (SSE).
 This allows for more processing and resulting efficiency within the data source, and it can also simplify alert rules.
 When alerting on numeric data instead of time series data, there is no need to reduce each labeled time series into a single number.
-Instead labeled numbers are returned to Grafana instead.
+Instead labeled numbers are returned to Mosaicoo instead.

 ### Tabular Data